Skill of Probing Questions in Micro-Teaching: A Guide

 Prompting

-Prompting consists of the skill of probing wherein teacher provides students certain hints so that they are able to give the right answer.
+Prompting consists of components of the skill of probing questions wherein teacher provides students certain hints so that they are able to give the right answer.
 Using this skill, teachers get the answers from students even if they feel they are now aware about the answer.
 For example, What is the process of photosynthesis?
 Is chlorophyll part of the process?

 Redirecting